 Discussion:

 Clause 9 describes what the fields/subfields indicate.
 How these fields/subfields are populated and what values they should be set to is described in Clause 11.
 Submission 18-1818r2 removed the Feedback Type subfield from the STA Info field.
+Apply changes described in submission 19-37r2 after changes described in 19-154 are applied.